MetOffice/simulation-systems/source/WorkingPractices/reviews.rst

 more urgently than that, or think your pull request has been overlooked, then leave a comment for ``@ssdteam`` on the pull request.

-The assigned person will be listed in the pull request description.
+The assigned person will be listed in the pull request description and :ref:`Review Tracking project <review_project>`.
 Once the SciTech review has been completed either the developer or SciTech reviewer should request the review of the assigned Code Reviewer.

 Guidance for the Code reviewer can be found on the :ref:`Code review page <code_review>`.